ardhan-p/MindBlank-Prescription-JavaFX/README.md

 - Admin users are able to edit and view all users' details in the system.

 ## Development Tools Used
-- IntelliJ
+- IntelliJ as our primary Java IDE.
-- MySQLWorkbench
+- MySQLWorkbench as our database management tool.
-- GitHub Actions
+- GitHub Actions to facilitate CI/CD practices.

 ## Screenshots
 ![Screenshot 2021-11-12 at 12 14 09 PM](https://user-images.githubusercontent.com/49318134/141612848-0c4819f2-3f58-4d23-9104-2e9d2c1531bb.png)